 - Use the drop-down menu to set Target Platform to

 If your INF performs any custom setup actions that depend on the target platform, consider separating them out into an extension INF.
 You can update an extension INF independently from the base driver package to improve robustness and servicing.
 See Using an Extension INF File.

 - If you would like to provide an application that works with your device, please provide a UWP app.
-For details, see Hardware access for Universal Windows Platform apps.
-In Windows 10, version 1703, the OEM needs to pre-load such an app using DISM - Deployment Image Servicing and Management.
+For details, see Hardware Support App (HSA): Steps for Driver Developers.
+An OEM can pre-load such an app using DISM - Deployment Image Servicing and Management.
 Alternatively, users can manually download the app from the Microsoft Store.

 - In the INF DestinationDirs Section, set the destination directories to dirid 13 to make the driver run from the Driver Store.
 This will not work for some devices.